diaz3618/vis-code/README.md

 ## Usage

-1. Upload a Rust project or select a previously uploaded project
+1. Upload a Rust or Python project or select a previously uploaded project
 2. Choose from different visualization types in the sidebar
 3. Use the visibility controls to filter what node and edge types are displayed
 4. Click on nodes to view detailed information in the info panel